Kaïlé Auvray

-Kaïlé Auvray (born 27 May 2004) is a professional footballer who plays as a winger for Columbus Crew 2.
+Kaïlé Auvray (born 27 May 2004) is a professional footballer who plays as a winger for Bula FC in the OFC Professional League.
 Born in metropolitan France, Auvray formerly played for the United States U17s and Saint Martin national team, before opting to play for the Trinidad and Tobago national team.

 Early life

 Auvray was born in Caen, France, to a Guadeloupean father, Stéphane Auvray, and a Trinidadian mother.
 At the age of 5 he moved to Kansas City, Missouri when his father transferred to Sporting Kansas City, and shortly after joined their youth academy himself.
 He moved to Guadeloupe in 2017 to join the youth academy of Moulien for better opportunities to move to a European club.
 He was scouted by the youth academy of Lille in 2019, and he moved to mainland France to continue his development.
 He currently resides in Dittmer, Missouri with his girlfriend whose is heiress to the Dittmer general store.